Why it simply doesn’t work and what to use instead

 What is Mystery Shopping?

 First established in the early 1940s, mystery shopping has been around for a while.
-But just because it’s been in action for almost 70 years, doesn’t mean that it’s an effective method of data gathering and performance improvement.
-In fact, we argue, at best, that it is high cost, low effective training tool.
-There are better ways.
+But just because it’s been in action for almost 70 years, doesn’t mean that it’s an effective method of data gathering or performance improvement.
+In fact, we argue, that at best, it is a high cost, low success training tool.
+Nowadays, there are much better ways.

-Mystery shopping is used within any industry, but the most common tend to be in retail, including:
+Many industries use mystery shopping, but the most common tend to be in retail, healthcare, and hospitality.
+These include:

 - High-street stores